modmail-dev/logviewer/README.md

 ## What is this?

-In order for you to view your selfhosted logs, you have to deploy this application.
+In order for you to view your self-hosted logs, you have to deploy this application.
 Before you deploy the application, create a config var named `MONGO_URI` and put your MongoDB connection URI from the previous section into the value slot.
-Take the url of this app after you deploy it and input it as a config var `LOG_URL` in the modmail bot app.
+Take the URL of this app after you deploy it and input it as a config var `LOG_URL` in the modmail bot app.

 ## Updating

-You can automatically update the logviewer in your Heroku account whenever changes are made to this repo.
+You can automatically update the log viewer in your Heroku account whenever changes are made to this repo.

-To enable autoupdates, fork this repo and [install the Pull app in your fork](https://github.com/apps/pull).
-Then go to the Deploy tab in your Heroku account, select GitHub and connect your fork.
+To enable auto-updates, fork this repo and [install the Pull app in your fork](https://github.com/apps/pull).
+Then go to the Deploy tab in your Heroku account, select GitHub, and connect your fork.
 Turn on auto-deploy for the master branch.

 ## Discord Oauth2